 - 1945-03-03 Winston Churchill visits Field Marshal Montgomery's headquarters

 - 1945-03-26 British premier Winston Churchill looks over at the Rhine (near Ginsberg)

 - 1945-03-27 British premier Winston Churchill sails to eastern banks of Rhine

 - 1945-07-17 Potsdam Conference: Harry Truman, Joseph Stalin and Winston Churchill hold 1st post-World War II meeting

 - 1945-07-26 Winston Churchill resigns as Britain's Prime Minister after election defeat

-- 1945-08-02 Potsdam Conference between Joseph Stalin, Harry Truman and Winston Churchill ends
+- 1945-08-02 Potsdam Conference between Joseph Stalin, Harry Truman and Winston Churchill (replaced by Clement Attlee after losing the 1945 general election) ends

 - 1946-03-05 Winston Churchill's "Iron Curtain" speech in Fulton, Missouri, popularizes the term and draws attention to the division of Europe